binghao-huang/3D-ViTac_Tactile_Hardware/readme.md

   5. Repeat with the rest of 3 arms.
 - To apply the changes, run ``sudo udevadm control --reload && sudo udevadm trigger``
 - If successful, you should be able to find ``right_robot_left_finger`` in your ``/dev``

+## 🏷️ License
+This repository is released under the MIT license.
+See [LICENSE](LICENSE) for additional details.